France's Atos posts Q3 revenue dip but sees improved order entry

 The company's order entry as of Sept.
 30 was at 1.5 billion euros.

-The company expects the unit's book-to-bill to be close to historical average for the fourth-quarter on the back of multi-year contracts returning.
+The company expects the unit's book-to-bill for the fourth quarter to be close to the historical average of 98 per cent on the back of multi-year contracts returning.

+The higher the ratio, the likelier the business is to cover new orders.

 Atos, regarded as one of Europe's most strategic firms in the software and technology sector, secures communications for the French military as it owns the supercomputers that simulate nuclear bomb tests in France.